Ready to buy your dream home?

 The conveyancer is responsible for preparing the mortgage deed, and you’ll need to sign it before completion day.
 Once the seller’s conveyancer has received the funds from your mortgage provider, you legally become the homeowner.
 Your estate agent will call you and arrange a time for you to collect the keys.

-Kingsley Hamilton Estates are delighted to present this two bedroom apartment set on the 15th floor of the East tower and comprises of 1015 Sqft of luxury living.
+Kingsley Hamilton Estates are pleased to present this two bedroom apartment set on the 15th floor of the East tower and comprises of 1015 Sqft of luxury living.